3D-Printed seat aims to boost daily life for kids with movement disorders

 Summary

 This study tests a new 3D-printed seating system (SSAP3D) designed for children aged 2-6 with neuromotor dysfunction.
 The goal is to see if the custom seat improves their ability to perform daily activities and participate at home, school, and in the community.
-Twelve children will try both the new seat and their usual seating system to compare results.
+Twelve children will try both the new seat and their usual seating system for six weeks each, and families will report on changes in function and quality of life.

 Disclaimer Read more